tahmid198/Device-Dashboard/README.md

 # IT Asset Management Dashboard

-A comprehensive React-based dashboard for unified device security, compliance, and asset management across multiple platforms (Crowdstrike, Azure AD, Intune, and Freshdesk).
+A comprehensive React-based dashboard for unified device security, compliance, and asset management across multiple platforms (Crowdstrike, Azure AD, Intune, Freshdesk, and Active Directory).

 ---

 ## 🎯 What This Dashboard Does

-This dashboard provides a **unified view** of all your organization's devices by combining data from four different management platforms.
+This dashboard provides a **unified view** of all your organization's devices by combining data from five different management platforms.
 It automatically:

 - **Matches devices** across platforms using hostname, serial number, and other identifiers
 - **Calculates risk scores** based on security posture (missing AV, non-compliance, encryption, etc.)